 Few things are as frustrating as searching for a product you know is there…somewhere.
 If you follow the 3-click rule—it means your products are never more than three clicks away from their top menu link.

 Step 7.
 Avoid Company-Specific Product Names and Acronyms

 Your product inventory needs clear, logical organization, using terms people will enter in the search bar.

 Online retailers selling their own line of products or highly specialized items often make the mistake of titling the products using names or acronyms that aren’t commonly known.

 Something like a humorous sticker that says “DBA – Dumb But Adorable” might be exactly what someone’s looking for, but if you get a lot of traffic from people searching the legalities of registering their business with a DBA, don’t expect them to be pleased.

 Always include words people are likely to enter in a Google search.
 Don’t let company-specific terms get in the way of good SEO.

 Use Keyword-Friendly Product Descriptions

 Follow this same logic in your product descriptions.
-You can really benefit from long-tail and chunky-middle keywords in your production descriptions, so don’t get lost in the details—research your products with their keyword context to draw the right visitors.
+You can really benefit from long-tail and chunky-middle keywords in your product descriptions, so don’t get lost in the details—research your products with their keyword context to draw the right visitors.